Finding the Right Balance of Firmness and Flexibility

 That said, here are a few principles of successful negotiation to consider if you’re committed to completing your sale:

-• Remember your priorities and respect the buyer’s.
-Don’t let small things get in the way of your better judgment.
+- Remember your priorities and respect the buyer’s.
+Don’t let small things get in the way of your better judgement.

-• Meet halfway.
-At the end of the day, if there are disagreements about relative small expenses, split the difference and smile.
+- Meet halfway.
+At the end of the day, if there are disagreements about relatively small expenses, split the difference and smile.

 The reality is that most negotiations proceed without much problem.
 If there are difficulties but you’re still committed to selling, remember: where there’s a will there’s a way.